slmosque/BIOL/README.md

 #### Picture n1.
 Screenshot of scripts executed in /storage/slmosque directory from $HOME/local/scripts

 #### nucleotide_composition.ipynb
-This is a Jupyter notebook used to calculate the number of DNA bases in the gene sequence nad4L (nad4L was assigned to dna_Sequence variable), ATCG number of bases, and their frequency.
+This is a Jupyter notebook used to calculate the number of DNA bases in the gene sequence nad4L (nad4L was assigned to dna_sequence variable), ATCG number of bases, and their frequency.

 #### nucleotide_composition.py
 Output file generated from the execution of script contained in nucleotide_composition.ipynb, gene nad4L was assigned to dna_sequence variable.